Health system models and frameworks: WHO, World Bank and resilience

 This definition opens up the scope of action of the system beyond the offices of public health authorities, outpatient centers and hospitals.
 Within this framework, a person who performs care work for a dependent, an NGO with a project against gender-based violence, a community health promoter promoting breastfeeding and a legislative initiative for a national public health insurance, for example.

-This WHO framework also sets out the goals pursued by a health system (better health and health equity, responsiveness, social and financial risk protection and improved efficiency), its intermediate objectives (access, coverage, quality and safety) and, above all, the basic components of the system.
+This WHO health system framework also sets out the goals pursued by a health system (better health and health equity, responsiveness, social and financial risk protection and improved efficiency), its intermediate objectives (access, coverage, quality and safety) and, above all, the basic components of the system.

 Health systems.
 WHO, 2007.